Thresholds

 The same practice lands differently than it once did.

-Something that once felt intense now feels steady.
+Something that once felt intense now feels steadier.

 Something that once felt impossible to hold now feels more livable.

-You may simply notice that you recover more easily, settle more quickly, or remain intact through something that once would have pulled you away.
+You may simply notice recovery happens more easily, settling arrives more quickly, or Presence remains intact through something that once would have pulled you away.

 This is not about becoming better at Presence.

-It is about what can be held cleanly.
+It is about what can be lived cleanly without losing yourself inside it.

 How Capacity Forms